This post may contain affiliate links; see site footer for more details.

 Happy HUMP, yo!
 This post has been a long time coming, namely cos it started with one or two notes inspired by specific happenings where I thought to myself, DANG, this is SO RELEVANT as a full time blogger.
 Many are relevant as a blogger in general and just exacerbated since taking the full time leap.
 And since I know so many of ya would lovelovelove to blog full time someday – and since this month marks my one year full time blogger -versary! – 1750+ words later and here we are… 😉

 One of the #1 Q’s I get asked is for tips on monetizing a blog + maybe going full time.
 Y’all are an ambitious bunch!
 (And I lovelovelove it).
 A lot in blog world is nowhere near transparent, I think, and ya never really seem to know how someone is able to do what they do.
 In a world dominated by filters and photoshop, it can be hella hard to tell heads from tails and figure out where money is coming from – heck, if money is even coming in! – and/or how to actually make it happen yourself.
 If you’ve been around these rosy parts awhile, hopefully yannno by now that I’m totally cool with transparency (I mean, I’ve published suuuuper detailed income reports on the internet), so I’m all for sharing some lessons learned as a full time blogger thus far.
-Here are 20:
+Here are:

 - Surround yo’self with mantras + motivation for when you start to doubt yourself.
 Cos you WILL doubt yourself at some point or another.
 But that doesn’t mean that the doubts are true.
 Get a pep squad (ie, besties who believe in you) and start believing everything out there that tells you that you’re enough + capable.
 I recommend having a few key peeps that you know you can count on when times are tougher for a real dose of reality.
 And make sure you do the same for them!
 Have those ones you can text in a pinch for a reminder that you’re actually a #boss and you should keep going with grace + gumption.

 - No project is “too small” for a contract.
 Contract EVERYTHING and its mother.
 Don’t be afraid of getting a lawyer on retainer, either.
 I’ve been blatantly screwed over by that one…don’t underestimate it!
 Also, know that company-made contracts (especially ones drafted by a big ol’ legal team) are almost *always* designed with the company entirely in mind.
-At the end of the day, make sure that YOU are protected as a blogger, influencer and collaborator, too.
+At the end of the day, make sure that YOU are protected as a full time blogger, influencer and collaborator, too.

 - Stick up for yourself.
 You are your own best advocate, always.